 The only surviving manuscript dates to around 1010.
 This manuscript fortunately survived the Dissolution of the Monasteries under King Henry VIII and a disastrous fire which destroyed the library of Sir Robert Bruce Cotton (1571-1631), a keen collector of old manuscripts.
 On 23 October, 1731, Cotton's home was engulfed in flames which destroyed or damaged a quarter of his library.
 Beowulf was rescued along with other manuscripts, but its edges were badly scorched.
 The manuscript is now contained in the British Library at London.

-The story related in the poem occured in the late fifth century, during the century after the Anglo-Saxons had begun to arrive in England, and tells of how for many years a monster by the name of Grendel had terrorised the hall, Heorot, of the Danish king, Hrothgar and his wife Wealhþeow.
-The monster descends at at nightfall, while Hrothgar's court are sleeping, to feed on his retainers.
+The story related in the poem occurred in the late fifth century, during the century after the Anglo-Saxons had begun to arrive in England, and tells of how for many years a monster by the name of Grendel had terrorised the hall, Heorot, of the Danish king, Hrothgar and his wife Wealhþeow.
+The monster descends at nightfall, while Hrothgar's court is sleeping, to feed on his retainers.

 Hwæt!
 We Gardena in geardagum,